 - The data must be electronically submitted through OSHA’s Injury Tracking Application.

 In June 2022, ABC submitted comments urging OSHA to withdraw the proposed rule.

 ABC urged OSHA to withdraw the proposed rule.
-ABC has serious concerns that the Biden DOL proposal will increase the number of contractors subject to electronic safety data submission requirements and carry high risks for exposing sensitive and private employee information as well as confidential business information by posting parts of the submissions on a public website.
+ABC has serious concerns that the Biden DOL final rule will increase the number of contractors subject to electronic safety data submission requirements and carry high risks for exposing sensitive and private employee information as well as confidential business information by posting parts of the submissions on a public website.
 Public disclosure of this information could cause reputational harm based on misleading information on the safety and health efforts of employers.
 These records could easily be misconstrued, and improper conclusions or assumptions could be made about an employer.